eventbrite/pysoa/docs/api.rst

   metric
 - ``client.transport.redis_gateway.send``: A timer indicating how long it took the Redis Gateway client transport to send a request
+- ``client.transport.redis_gateway.send.message_size``: A histogram indicating the total size of the request sent to the server.
 - ``client.transport.redis_gateway.send.serialize``: Client metric has same meaning as server metric
 - ``client.transport.redis_gateway.send.error.message_too_large``: Client metric has same meaning as server metric
 - ``client.transport.redis_gateway.send.queue_full_retry``: Client metric has same meaning as server metric